 One of the highlights of the website is the multitude of vocabulary tests available:

-one receptive version of the revised Vocabulary Levels Test (VLT)·
+various versions of the Vocabulary Levels Test (VLT)

 Finally, for any researchers or students needing inspiration about vocabulary research topics, Nation offers a multitude grouped according to 11 categories, mirroring the organization of his book Learning Vocabulary in Another Language (2013).